vrillusions/template-repo/README.md

 ## Usage

 - Create new repo using this as a template
+  - Optionally can get a zip file of current code and extract in to new repo.
+This avoids showing the "This page was created from vrillusions/template-repo" message.
 - Add a [LICENSE](LICENSE) file from another repo.
-Don't include multiples here since that may appear confusing from a legal standpoint.
+Didn't include several in template repo since that may appear confusing from a legal standpoint.
 - Update this readme file.

 ## Mkdocs action